jlh425/opendebate/README.md

         everytime we change the .prisma
         npx prisma generate
         npx prisma db push
-npm i @prisma/client
+            if need to reset database use npx prisma migrate reset npm i @prisma/client

 npx prisma studio  -> used in production to see aspects of app like profiles etc